 The MPC X is the pinnacle of lengthy research and development, detailed feedback from our passionate user base and the merging of the best technologies from across the Akai product line.

 So glad they took the time to make it right!
-I started back on the mpc2000, then got a 4000... then DAMN the game changed now its all computer based VST's etc.. in came another "machine" that I kept trying to like, but no matter how much I tried to use another platform I just couldn't get into it.
+I started back on the mpc2000, then got a 4000... then DAMN the game changed now its all computer based VST's etc..
+ALONG came another "machine" that I kept trying to like, but no matter how much I tried to use another platform I just couldn't get into it.
 I had a couple year period where I tried all different softwares and sequencers, but nothing could do it for me (at that time it was the renaissance).
 I hit a slump UNTIL Akai finally redeemed themselves with this MPCX model!
 I feel right back at home with the natural MPC swing, Sequencer style and song mode! not to mention you can sample directly in to it like the old MPC2000/4000.
 They basically took the best of the digital world and merged it with the old hardware that everyone loved.